Custom View

 Problem

-How do you make it easy to find interesting information again?
+How do you make it easy to find interesting information?

 Forces

-Navigating to the data you want to reach may entail a sequence of operations, either clicking in views, or evaluating Playground snippets, to reach a new Inspector instance.
+— Navigating to the data you want to reach may entail a sequence of operations, either clicking in views, or evaluating code snippets, to reach the answer you seek.

 Solution

-Turn interesting data into a viewable entity .
+Turn interesting data into a custom view.
 Extract the navigation steps into a new custom view for the moldable object you start navigating from.
-Possibly start with a simple forward view to an existing view of the target data, and later refine this into a dedicated view.

 A simple example is the view of the state of the stack of the StackMachine.